 Hugh d'Eu was Robert d'Eu's brother.
 Robert and Hugh's father was William, Count of Eu, their mother Lesseline of Harcourt.
-So Osbern's uncle was Lord of the Rape and one of Osbern FitzHugh's great grandmothers was Gunnora of Creppon, also a great-grandmother of William I. A FitzHugh had also been recorded in four versions of the Companion Rolls of the Conqueror so it was also possible, but not proved, that Osbern FitzHugh had been with William's army at Hastings in Robert d'Eu's retinue.
+So Osbern's uncle was Lord of the Rape and one of Osbern FitzHugh's great grandmothers was Gunnora of Creppon, also a great-grandmother of William I. A FitzHugh has also been recorded in four versions of the Companion Rolls of the Conqueror10 so it was also possible, but not proven, that Osbern FitzHugh was with William's army at the Battle of Hastings in Robert d'Eu's retinue.
 Osbern was later referred to as Osbern de Bodiam, and the de Bodiam family remained land holders at Bodiam for some generations.
 His wife was called Emma, but we have no record of her family name.
 There are inconsistences between various secondary and web genealogical sources for the de Bodiams.
 Those descendants that can be found include:

 Roger de Bodiam - mentioned in 1154, 1166 and 1176.
 By this time he held four knights fees or 2560 acres.
-This must have included adjacent parishes and lands as far away as Battle and Beckley.
+11 This must have included adjacent parishes and lands as far away as Battle and Beckley.

-William de Bodiam - mentioned 'in the time of Richard I' (1189-99) and in 1207-8.
-He went on crusade and had a blazon 'Gules, an inescutcheon Argent and an orle of bezants' (top left).
-This differs from the Bodiham blazon given in the VCH Sussex (bottom left).
+William de Bodiam - mentioned 'in the time of Richard I' (1189-99) and in 1207-8.12 He went on crusade and had a blazon Gules, an inescutcheon Argent and an orle of bezants Or'1 (above left).
+This differs from the Bodiham blazon given in the VCH Sussex (left).
 His wife was Margaret; again we do not know her family name.
 Henry de Bodiham m.
 Margaret (Caleto?)
-Mentioned in 1199 and 1212

-William de Bodiam - mentioned in 1215 as a soldier in Poitu, which suggests that he had succeeded by 1210.
-VCH suggests a further William de Bodiham at this point, who is mentioned in 1261.
+Mentioned in 1199 and 1212 William de Bodiam - mentioned in 1215 as a soldier in Poitou, which suggests that he had succeeded by 1210.
+VCH 13 suggests a further William de Bodiham at this point, who is mentioned in 1261.
 Margaret de Bodiam (b bef 1309, d aft 1361).
 She had no brothers and inherited the de Bodiam estates.
 Margaret de Bodiam then married Richard de Wardedieu, after 1325, possibly around 1331.

-The Wardedieu family trace back to Northamptonshire.
-A William Warde-Deu dealt with some lands at Hannington in 1227, and an Ingram Wardedieu inherited land there from his brother Richard in 1241 and in turn it passed to his son William, then his son Henry in 1260 (but he was under age).
+The Wardedieu family trace back to Northamptonshire.14 A William Warde-Deu dealt with some lands at Hannington, Northants in 1227, and an Ingram Wardedieu inherited land there from his brother Richard in 1241 and in turn it passed to his son William, then his son Henry in 1260 (who was underage).
 This Henry de Wardedieu may be first noted in Bodiam, in about 1278, but still holding the Hannington lands.
-It may be this Henry that a few years before, in about 1275, gave lands at Bodiam to Robertsbridge Abbey for the soul of his brother William.
-In 1296 we find a Henry Wardedeu paying ten shillings in the Lay Subsidy Roll of Sussex, a substantial amount at the time.
-It is unknown how he came to hold property at Bodiam, but one theory is that he may have been involved in military matters in Brittany and had subsequent to this been granted land in Staple hundred by John of Dreux, who had become Lord of the Rape of Hastings and Earl of Richmond, 1268-1305, and from 1286 Duke of Brittany.
+It may be this Henry that a few years before, in about 1275, gave lands at Bodiam to Robertsbridge Abbey 'for the soul of his brother William', and in 1296 we find a Henry Wardedeu paying ten shillings in the Lay Subsidy Roll of Sussex, a substantial amount at the time.
+It is unknown how he came to hold property at Bodiam, but one theory is that he may have been involved in military matters in Brittany and had subsequent to this been granted land in Staple hundred by John of Dreux, who had become Lord of the Rape of Hastings and Earl of Richmond, 1268-1305 (and from 1286 Duke of Brittany).
 He had been granted the Rape by Henry III.
 These were perhaps the lands of the township that had remained in lordship since the time of Robert d'Eu.
+1 The bezant was the currency of the Crusaders.
+In heraldry it is shown as a small circle 'Or' or yellow.